swajid/review_and_read_ahead/README.md

 * The Australian Cricket Team uses pickle juice for electrolytes and muscle cramps

-* Look on the brightside / don't always have to be so serious
+* Look on the brightside; don't always have to be so serious

 * Well, I'm getting older too, I'm turning 61, sooooo what, everyone gets older